QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   has to be off by default — most plugins must not poll — and a base-class hook that nearly everyone turns off is worse than a class you create when you need it.
-- **Let the service call `OnOrderEvents` directly.** Simpler to wire and reintroduces the fill-before-submit bug in every adopter.
+- **Let the service call `OnOrderEvents` directly.** Simpler to wire and reintroduces the fill-before-submit bug in every plugin that uses it.
 See "The service never raises Lean order events itself".
 - **Emit `Canceled` when an order leaves the open list.** This is the tempting one, and it is wrong: an order that filled also leaves the open list, so this drops fills and desynchronizes holdings.
 It is why rule 2 exists — the service acts on what a snapshot says, never on an order going missing.
 - **Carry the execution history in the state** — a per-execution list of quantity, price and time, so every execution becomes its own event at its own price.
 The survey killed it: exactly one of the eight brokers (Schwab) returns such a list, and the cumulative compare already keeps quantities exact.
-The list would buy per-execution price precision for one broker at the cost of a second diff branch every adopter has to reason about.
+The list would buy per-execution price precision for one broker at the cost of a second diff branch every plugin has to reason about.
 If it is ever wanted, it comes back as one additive nullable field without breaking anyone — the same goes for a `GetOrderExecutions` API on `IBrokerage`.
 - **Leave it in the plugins.** It is already written three times, and the fourth copy would be IB's.